AdaCore/gnatstudio/docs/users_guide/debugging.rst

   * task: only the task that hit the breakpoint.

-  * pd: all tasks in the current protection domain
+  * pd: all tasks in the current protection domain.

-  * all: all stoppable tasks in the system
+  * all: all stoppable tasks in the system.

-You set of change these properties through the advanced breakpoints characteristics by clicking on the :guilabel:`Advanced` button.
+You set and change these properties through the advanced breakpoints characteristics by clicking on the :guilabel:`Advanced` button.
 There are two ways of setting these properties: